Learning Models over Relational Data using Sparse Tensors and Functional Dependencies: Related work

 Our work follows closely Chaudhuri's manifesto on SQL-aware data mining systems from two decades ago~\cite{Chaudhuri:DMDB:1998} in two key aspects.
 First, the goal of our work is not to invent new machine learning models or data analysis techniques, but identify common data-centric steps across a broad class of learning algorithms and investigate their theoretical and systems challenges.
 We show that such steps can be encoded as SQL group-by aggregate queries, which are amenable to shared batch computation.
 Second, our approach performs data analysis not only over materialized relations but more importantly over feature extraction queries, whose results need not be materialized.
 This enables the interaction between the aggregates encoding the data-centric steps and the underlying queries (this is called ad-hoc mining in Chaudhuri's terminology).

 A reevaluation of Chaudhuri's manifesto in today's context brings forth two important technical changes.
-The first game-changer is represented by the recent development on the theory and practice of processing queries with joins and aggregates.
-This includes a new breed of worst-case optimal join algorithms, which support listing representation~\cite{NPRR12,LFTJ} or factorized representation~\cite{OlZa15} of query results, and extensions to aggregate computation~\cite{BKOZ13,faq,OS:SIGREC:2016}.
-This exploits theoretical developments on (fractional) hypertree decompositions of relational queries~\cite{Gottlob99,GM06,Marx:2010}.
+The first game-changer is represented by the recent development on query processing.
+This includes a new breed of worst-case optimal join algorithms, which support listing representation~\cite{NPRR12,LFTJ} and factorized representation~\cite{OlZa15} of query results, and extensions to aggregate computation~\cite{BKOZ13,faq,OS:SIGREC:2016}.
+These algorithms exploit developments on (fractional) hypertree decompositions of relational queries~\cite{Gottlob99,GM06,Marx:2010}.
 These algorithms overshadow the traditional query plans in both asymptotic complexity~\cite{skew} and practical performance~\cite{BKOZ13,LB:Experiments:2015}.
 The second change is in the workload.
-Whereas SQL-aware data mining systems were mostly concerned with association rules, decision trees, and clustering, current workloads feature a broader spectrum of increasingly more sophisticated machine learning (ML) models, including polynomial regression models, factorization machines, generalized linear models, generalized low-rank models, sum-product networks, and convolutional networks.
-In this article, we introduce a unified approach to learning polynomial regression models and factorization machines over non-materialized feature extraction queries with the lowest known complexity and best performance to date.
-Besides the technical changes, there is also a more profound change: There is more data readily available in all aspects of our society and there is more appetite in industry to monetize it by turning it into knowledge.
+Whereas SQL-aware data mining systems were mostly concerned with association rules, decision trees, and clustering, current workloads feature a broader spectrum of increasingly more sophisticated machine learning (ML) models, including polynomial regression models, factorization machines, principal component analysis, generalized linear models, generalized low-rank models, sum-product networks, and convolutional networks.
+In this article, we introduce a unified approach to learning polynomial regression models, factorization machines, and principal component analysis over non-materialized feature extraction queries with the lowest known complexity and best performance to date.
+There is also a more profound orthogonal change: There is more data readily available in all aspects of our society and there is more appetite in industry to monetize it by turning it into knowledge.

-The current landscape for ML-enabled data systems can be categorized depending on the degree of integration of the data system, which hosts the data and supports data access via query primitives, with the ML library of models and learning algorithms.
+The current landscape for analytics solutions over multi-relational data can be categorized depending on the degree of integration of the data system, which hosts the data and supports data access via query primitives, with the ML library of models and learning algorithms.